CyanChew/emomo/README.md

 📄 [`REAL.md`](REAL.md)

 This guide covers:
-- Hardwarea and software setup for real-world deployment
+- Hardware and software setup for real-world deployment
 - Real-world data collection and annotation
 - Training and evaluating HoMeR and baselines in real